Global Opportunities

 NPL Program

-This course fulfills a NPL elective course in the Nonprofit Leadership program.
+This course fulfills an NPL core course in the Nonprofit Leadership program.

 Global Human Rights Certificate